Income Approach Valuation | Finding Business Worth Easy

 Discounted Cash Flow Method

-The discounted cash flow method is slightly more detailed than the capitalization of the earning method.
-This method calculates the value of a business by evaluating the present value of future earnings, in addition to the terminal value’s present value.
+The discounted cash flow method is slightly more detailed than the capitalization of earnings method.
+This method calculates the value of a business by evaluating the present value of future earnings, as well as the present value of the terminal value.
 In this formula, the company’s expected cash flow is the first thing projected.
 Here are strategies to improve cash flow.

-From there, each cash flow gets discounted into a present value, based on a rate related to the risk.
-This figure represents how risky it is to receive that cash flow amount at the given time projection.
+From there, each cash flow is discounted to a present value based on a rate related to the risk.
+This figure represents the risk associated with receiving the cash flow amount at the given time projection.
 The most effective way to form these projects is through items like working capital, operating costs, capital expenses, and revenue.

 The risk-driven discount rate helps us understand the business’s discounted cash flow to the present.
 The percentage is usually referred to as the WACC, weighted average cost of capital.